Marc-Aradillas/App-Dev_Operating-Platforms_SDLC-Projects/README.md

 Project2 -  to create a system menu to generate animals into a database that listed animal rescues. origination of country, details on animals, reservations for animals, and status of training.

-Added Java files using operators to calculate Surface area and paint amounf required to cover it
+Added Java files using operators to calculate Surface area and paint amount required to cover it.

-Added a course administration program I created to practice basic search
+Added a course administration program I created to practice basic search.

 _____________________________________________________________________________________________________________________________